eciggaar/cnt-workshop/openshift/1-Prereqs.md

    source ~/.bashrc || source ~/.zshrc
    ```

-2. If successful, you should see something like the following:
+2. If successful, the output should be similar to:

    ```
    Downloading scripts: https://github.com/cloud-native-toolkit/cloud-shell-commands/releases/download/0.3.5/assets.tar.gz